keptn/keptn.github.io/content/docs/0.2.0/usecases/production-deployments/index.md

 1. To verify the deployment in production, open a browser an navigate to: `http://carts.production.EXTERNAL-IP.xip.io/version`.
 As a result, you see `Version = v3`.

-1. Besides, you can take verify the deployments on you K8s cluster using the following commands:
+1. Besides, you can verify the deployments in you K8s cluster using the following commands:

     ```console
     $ kubectl get deployments -n production